denialromeo/borders-quiz/README.md

 * The game always has a scrollbar on Firefox, but looks fine on Chrome.
 Likely a CSS sizing issue.

 * The game doesn't work on Microsoft Edge.
 This is because Edge doesn't yet support the HTML5 iframe `srcdoc` attribute.
 (Bug report [here](https://developer.microsoft.com/en-us/microsoft-edge/platform/issues/12375527/).)
-For the 5% of users on Edge, please consider switching to Chrome.
+Microsoft will fix it sooner or later.